sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 6     | maintainer      | The person or organization that is responsible for coordinating and making updates to the source code for the software component.
 This SHOULD be used when the "maintainer" is a different person or organization than the original "softwareCreator".
 {: #tbl-indexed-entity-role-values title="Entity Role Values"}

-The values above are registered in the IANA "SWID/CoSWID Entity Role Value" registry defined in section {{iana-entity-role}}.
+The values above are registered in the IANA "SWID/CoSWID Entity Role Value" registry defined in Section {{iana-entity-role}}.
 Additional values will likely be registered over time.
 Additionally, the index values 128 through 255 and the name prefix "x_" have been reserved for private use.

 {: #indexed-link-ownership}
 ## Link Ownership Values